 All hall lobbies are available to the opposite sex 11:00 a.m. to 11:00 p.m.
 Residents of the opposite sex will not be allowed into rooms unless it is an open dorm night.
-Open dorm hours are 6-11 p.m. every Saturday and male and female dorms alternating Mondays and Thursdays from 6-10 p.m.
-Apartment style housing open hours are 5-11 p.m.
-Tuesday and Friday, 3-11 p.m.
-Saturday, and 12-9 p.m.
-Sunday.
+Open dorm hours are 6-10 p.m. every Saturday for both male and female dorms.
+Open dorms for female residence halls are every Monday 7-10 p.m.
+Open dorms for male residence halls are every Thursday from 7-10 p.m.

-HLGU’s Fireside Café coffee shop, located in the Roland Library, is where students are able to grab a cup of coffee and relax or get made-to-order sandwiches and wraps along with chips and bakery items.
-The Foster Student Center is open Monday-Thursday until 12:00 a.m. and Saturday until 1:00 a.m.
-The student center has flat screen TVs, computers with internet access, ping pong tables, pool tables, and foosball.
-The Sub Shop is located on the first floor of the Burt Administration Building and offers made-to-order sandwiches and wraps along with chips and bakery items.
+HLGU’s The Loft coffee shop, located in the Student Center, is where students are able to grab a cup of coffee and relax or get made-to-order sandwiches and wraps along with chips and bakery items.
+The Foster Student Center is open Saturday-Thursday until 12:00 a.m. and Friday until 1:00 a.m.
+The student center has flat screen TVs, a ping pong table, a pool table, and foosball.

 The Office of Public Safety is located on the first floor of the Burt Administration Building and employs several safety officers.
 These officers are responsible for patrolling campus grounds and buildings, responding to emergencies, investigating reported suspicious activities, and unlocking dorm doors for resident students after curfew.
 Some of the goodwill services they offer are jump-starting cars and unlocking car doors.